GAGANVALLAPWAR/My_Portfolio/README.md

 ## Features
 - Responsive design that works on all devices.
 - Project showcase with detailed project pages.
-- Skills section with progress bars
+- Skills section with progress bars.
-- Contact form with email functionality
+- Contact form with email functionality.
 - Clean and modern UI with smooth animations
 - Easy to customize and extend